-The executives and any other key members of management must be conscious to ensure that updated information is provided to the Board in a timely fashion to enable them to effectively discharge their duties as Directors.
+The Directors and executives and any other key members of management must be conscious to ensure that updated information is provided to the Board in a timely fashion to enable them to effectively discharge their duties as Directors.
 Directors are entitled to request and receive such additional information as they consider necessary to support informed decision-making.
 Any Director has the authority to seek any information he/she requires from any executive of the Company.

 Directors are entitled to receive appropriate professional development opportunities to develop and maintain the skills and knowledge needed to perform their role as Directors effectively.
+The Board will periodically review whether there is a need for existing Directors to undertake professional development.
 When determining what is "appropriate" for the purpose of professional development, consideration must be given to the Company's charitable purpose.